 Autoflowers switch from vegging to bloom automatically after a certain number of days.
 They do not rely on the light cycle to tell them when to switch.

 Regular (i.e. non-autoflower) plants, on the other hand, will not switch to flowering until autumn, when the days become shorter.

 You’ll either have to grow at that time of year, or you’ll have to reduce the daylight hours artificially to induce flowering.
 That means removing the plant from the windowsill and putting it somewhere dark.

 Unless you are growing at exactly the right time of year, you’ll definitely want to grow an autoflower.
 And unless you know a grower who can provide you with an autoflower clone, that means you’ll have to buy seeds.

-Since seeds are pricey, it doesn’t make sense to spend good money on seeds, then grow them on a windowsill, where your results will be far from ideal.
+Since seeds are pricey (though the top online seed banks usually have some kind of sale going on), it doesn’t make sense to spend good money on seeds, then grow them on a windowsill, where your results will be far from ideal.

 The truth is: weed is very easy to grow and you really don’t need to do anything special at all to get your plant to grow.
 With a little bit of care it will even give you a few small buds.